-Ni et al. (2023)~\cite{niAlgorithmHardwareCoOptimizationDeployment2023} proposed a CNN accelerator for onboard spacecraft execution, which was implemented on a VC709 board featuring a Virtex-7 FPGA and controlled by an attached Zedboard.
-This accelerator leverages diverse optimizations to minimize resource and power consumption, including depth-wise mapping techniques and utilizing its PEs to execute multiple layers with similar structures.
-These optimizations enabled the accelerator to achieve significant reductions in resource utilization.
-Furthermore, this accelerator was tested by executing the YOLOv2 network~\cite{liuDetectionMulticlassObjects2019}, trained with the DOTA-v1.0~\cite{xiaDOTALargescaleDataset2019} dataset, for object detection, and the ResNet-34~\cite{heDeepResidualLearning2015} and VGG-16 networks~\cite{simonyanVeryDeepConvolutional2015}, trained with the NWPU-RESISC45 dataset, for scene classification.
+\phantomsection \textbf{Ni et al. (2023)~\cite{niAlgorithmHardwareCoOptimizationDeployment2023}} proposed a CNN accelerator for on-board spacecraft execution and implemented it on a VC709 board equipped with a Virtex-7 FPGA.
+This accelerator incorporated design choices to address limited on-chip memory and to facilitate the reuse of PEs across layers with similar functionality.
+The performance of this accelerator was evaluated by executing YOLOv2~\cite{liuDetectionMulticlassObjects2019} for object detection, trained using the DOTA-v1.0~\cite{xiaDOTALargescaleDataset2019} dataset, as well as ResNet-34~\cite{heDeepResidualLearning2015} and VGG-16~\cite{simonyanVeryDeepConvolutional2015} networks for scene classification, both trained on the NWPU-RESISC45 dataset.

-The results showed that the CNN accelerator operating at 200 MHz consumes 14.97 W of power while maintaining an energy efficiency of 12.18 to 25.83 GOP/s/W, depending on the model executed.
-Notably, this accelerator demonstrated superior energy efficiency compared to other state-of-the-art accelerators~\cite{yuOPUFPGABasedOverlay2020,cuiDesignImplementationOpenCLBased2021,zhaiFPGABasedVehicleDetection2023,kimAgamottoPerformanceOptimization2023,mousouliotisSqueezeJet3HLSbasedAccelerator2023,wangReconfigurableCNNAccelerator2023,jianRadioFrequencyFingerprinting2022}, the Intel Xeon E5-2697v4 CPU, and the NVIDIA TITAN Xp GPU.
-The CPU achieved energy efficiencies ranging from 0.37 to 1.47 GOP/s/W, while the GPU yielded values between 2.45 and 23.16 GOP/s/W.
+At 200 MHz, the accelerator consumed 14.97 W while achieving energy efficiency ranging from 12.18 to 25.83 GOP/s/W, depending on the model executed.
+Notably, this accelerator exhibited superior energy efficiency compared to other accelerators~\cite{yuOPUFPGABasedOverlay2020,cuiDesignImplementationOpenCLBased2021,zhaiFPGABasedVehicleDetection2023,kimAgamottoPerformanceOptimization2023,mousouliotisSqueezeJet3HLSbasedAccelerator2023,wangReconfigurableCNNAccelerator2023,jianRadioFrequencyFingerprinting2022}, as well as the Intel Xeon E5-2697v4 CPU and NVIDIA TITAN Xp GPU.
+Specifically, the CPU demonstrated energy efficiencies of 0.37-1.47 GOP/s/W, whereas the GPU achieved 2.45-23.16 GOP/s/W.